schn4ck/schnack/docs/docs.md

 ## Backups

 The most effective way to keep a backup of your data is to take a copy of your `comments.db` file, which is actually including all necessary data.
-If you cannot find this file then you probably set another name to `database` in `config.json`.
+If you cannot find this file then you probably set another name to `database.comments` in `config.json`.

 # Import comments